sneakylizard123-4/IP5306_Module/README.md

 ## How It Works

-The IP5306 has the entire power path inside of it.
+The IP5306 has an entire power path inside of it.
 On the input side, 5v from USB-C charges a connected 1S lithium battery through the IP5306's built-in 2.1A charger.
 On the output side, the chip boosts the battery voltage to a regulated 5V output rail when in power-bank mode.
 The boost inductor and output capacitors form the boost converter, while the battery, LED, and decoupling capacitors support the charge path, gauge, and IC supply.
 Pressing the KEY button powers the module on/off and goes through the fuel gauge.

 | Block | Part | Role |
 |-------|------|------|